-Congratulations to Grantham Scholar Martin Appleby for being published in the new Royal Society of Chemistry journal, Materials Advances.
+Congratulations to Grantham Scholar Martin Appleby!
+He’s published in the Royal Society of Chemistry journal, Materials Advances on copper photosensitisers and water purification.

 Martin’s paper looks at new ways to purify water using copper photosensitisers.
 If you want to find out more, there’s a summary of the paper below.
 Or you can skip to the end to find a link to the open access paper.